ICE tip line: 866‑DHS‑2‑ICE for reporting suspected immigration crimes

 Key Takeaways

-What the tip line covers—and what it doesn’t
+What the tip line is and how it works

 Source: Original Article